bachmeil/betterr/README.md

 Feel free to use it, but things might break.
 There's no intention of turning this into a Dub package; I don't have time to maintain such a thing.
 Since it's open source, anyone that wants to is free to do so.

+# Are You Using This Project?

+If so, please create a discussion topic to let me know.
+I'm not aware of anyone else ever having used this project for anything meaningful.
+The future of D, unfortunately, is not bright.
+I had initially started this project for my own use, with the goal of eventually being able to write a library of D functions that coauthors and students could call, even if they don't know anything about D. I don't have time to support Windows and Mac.
+Yet those are the dominant OSes among academic economists.
+I've stopped recommending D to grad students, instead telling them to use a different language, the name of which is irrelevant.

+At this point, the development status is "anything I use and anything I find cool". *But if there are actually users with real use cases, that could change.*

 # Recent changes

 October 18, 2024: [See more details here](blog/more-convenient.md).
 I updated the install.d script so that everything is included in the Makefile by default.
 I added betterr.everything.
 You can now import all of betterr with a simple "import betterr.everything".
 Gretl matrix and GSL random number generation are included by default in the Makefile.